 Studies show that 61% of people globally work remotely at least once per week.

-Most managers start their people-leadership journey with absolutely no experience, which forces them to rely upon a mental checklist that was formed from their own interactions with great (or not so great) managers.
+Most managers start their people-leadership journey with no experience, forcing them to rely upon a mental checklist that was formed from their interactions with great—or not-so-great—managers.

-Although it’s a great jumping-off point, by no means does it qualify an individual to lead a team, let alone one that’s remote.
+Although it’s a great jumping-off point, it does not qualify an individual to lead a team, let alone one that’s remote.
+They need to know what it’s like and some of the best practices, skills, and remote work tips and advice.

 However, this isn’t to say that remote managers are doomed and set to fail.
 It just means that they need to put a heavier emphasis on the most important meetings of their week: one-on-ones.